arifhaidari/aws_sagemaker_fraud_detection/README.md

 Source of Simulation
 This was generated using Sparkov Data Generation | Github tool created by Brandon Harris.
 This simulation was run for the duration - 1 Jan 2019 to 31 Dec 2020.
 The files were combined and converted into a standard format.

+Problem Definition
+Objective: The goal of this project is to detect fraudulent transactions using machine learning techniques.
+This is a binary classification problem where the model predicts whether a transaction is fraud (is_fraud=1) or legitimate (is_fraud=0).
+Target Variable: is_fraud (1 = fraud, 0 = legitimate or non-fraud)

+Algorithms used for modeling: